Revised with new information as of January 12, 2009

 Home Page Suggestions

-For a simple, initial site, the following is suggested as content for the home page:
+For the simple, second iteration of your web site, the following is suggested as content for the home page:

 "Second Layer" Pages